Inist-CNRS/node-csv-string/README.md

 _callback(rows: array): void_

 Calls `callback` when all CSV rows are read.
 The Array passed to callback contains the rows of the file.
-Returns the offset of the end of parsing (generaly it's the end of the input string).
+Returns the offset of the end of parsing (generally it's the end of the input string).

 ```js
 import * as CSV from 'csv-string';